How to Maintain Business Continuity with Disaster Recovery Sites

 With Disaster Recovery and business continuity on the minds of every IT executive in Boston, New York and Philadelphia, the first step to gaining a complete understanding of DR strategies is to familiarize oneself with the different types of storage sites.
 One of the key elements in any DR plan is the selection of a secondary site for data storage.
 DR software will extract data from this secondary site and restore it back to primary servers in the event of a major system failure.

-There are three major classes of sites that can be used for disaster recovery: cold sites, warm sites, and hot sites.
+There are three major types of sites that can be used for disaster recovery: cold sites, warm sites, and hot sites.
 Understanding the differences among these three can help SMBs, working in cooperation with an expert IT consultant, to select the one that best suits company needs.

 A cold site is the most simplistic type of DR recovery site.
 A cold site consists of elements to provide power and networking capability as well as cooling.
 It does not include other hardware elements such as servers and storage.
 The use of a cold site is very limiting to an business since before it can be used, backup data along with some additional hardware must be sent to the site and installed.
 This will impede workflow.